PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Artificial Intelligence/Week2Day5.md

 - [Giving Helpful Feedback, Week 1:Introduction to Giving Helpful Feedback and Positive Feedback](https://www.coursera.org/learn/feedback#syllabus) (Coursera course, Tracy Jennings)

-__2b__ Watch the video below, and provide feedback to the presenter according to the sandwich/hamburger model.
+__2d__ Watch the video below, and provide feedback to the presenter according to the sandwich/hamburger model.
 List the feedback, and explain your approach.

-<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/nSGqp4-bZQY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="896" height="504" src="https://www.youtube-nocookie.com/embed/nSGqp4-bZQY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 *Video 1.
 Undergraduate Students Unwittingly Subjected to World's Worst Research Presentation.*

-__2e__ Compare your answer to exercise 2b with the feedback given by two of your peers.
+__2e__ Compare your answer to exercise 2d with the feedback given by two of your peers.
 Is the feedback similar, or does it differ across peers?
 Elaborate on your findings.

 __2f__ Watch the video 'Run, hide, or say thank you: when faced with feedback, what do you do?' by Joy Mayer.
-Summarize the main points presented in the video (Maximum of 150 words).
+Summarize the main points presented in the video (maximum of 150 words).

-<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/b0bS4xJiEU8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="896" height="504" src="https://www.youtube-nocookie.com/embed/b0bS4xJiEU8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 *Video 2.
 'Run, hide, or say thank you: when faced with feedback, what do you do?'*